 First of all, let’s just dispel the myth that you can’t get a campsite for a big rig at National parks.
 We’ve camped at several National Parks and in National Forest Campgrounds.
 Our RV is 40 ft in length and we’ve been able to find sites that fit.
 (However every time we’ve noticed other sites in these campgrounds that would have worked better for our RV that the site we chose…..)

 For example, we had a great campsite in Zion National park.
 And when I say in Zion – I mean IN THE NATIONAL PARK!
 The views here are breathtaking!
-The campsite we had at the Watchman Campground is great proximity to the hiking trails, shuttle stops and more.
+The campsite we had at the Watchman Campground is in great proximity to the hiking trails, shuttle stops, and more.